 Andrea L. Boissevain, MPH has served as the Director of Health for Town of Stratford since 2010.
 She has more than 25 years of multi-agency experience in addressing public health issues, evaluating human health risks and communicating the associated complexities to a wide variety of audiences.
 Prior to joining the local health department, Ms. Boissevain served as the department’s technical advisor for nearly 13 years on myriad issues pertaining to the federal Raymark Superfund clean-up...

 Lecturer in Epidemiology (Environmental Health)

-Dr. Canny has been involved in the Greater New Haven community for many decades.
-Most recently, she was the senior vice president for Grantmaking and Strategy at The Community Foundation for Greater New Haven.
+Dr. Canny has extensive experience as a nonprofit leader in the Greater New Haven community for many decades.
+Most recently, she was the senior vice president for Grantmaking and Strategy at The Community Foundation for Greater New Haven until 2014.
 Dr. Canny led The Community Foundation’s efforts to use community knowledge and information to mobilize giving in the community and to advance Foundation efforts to strengthen the Greater New Haven region.
-She was also responsible for The Community Foundation’s grantmaking programs,...
+She was also responsible for The Community...